BackInBash/nextcloud-done-right/README.md

 # Nextcloud Done Right
 Scaling Options for Netxtcloud.

-The default **Baseline** for all tests is a Dockerized Nextcloud Deployment with an Nginx Reverse Proxy, MaraiDB Database, Redis Cache and a Nextcloud FPM Worker an a dedicated CronJob Container.
+The default **Baseline** for all tests is a Dockerized Nextcloud Deployment with an Nginx Reverse Proxy, MariaDB Database, Redis Cache and a Nextcloud FPM Worker an a dedicated CronJob Container.
 The PHP Memorylimit is set to `2048M`.

 ## Branches
 + master | Nextcloud on TIDB Database (WIP)